 House Bill 1599, The Missouri Adoptee Rights Act, became law on August 28, 2016.
 Adopted adults who were born in Missouri, before 1941, may now request a copy of their unaltered original birth certificate.
 Information on how to make your request can be found by clicking here.

 Adopted adults who were born in Missouri, after 1940, will be able to submit their requests starting on January 2, 2018.
-You may make your request by mail or in person.
+You may make your request by mail or in person (See Below if you are coming in person).
 To submit by mail (NOT Before January 2, 2018) click here for the Department of Health and Senior Services information on the Missouri Adoptee Rights Act.

-There is a fee for the copy of the original birth certificate that is the same as the fee for the amended birth certificate (currently $15).
+There is a fee for the copy of the original birth certificate that is the same as the fee for the amended birth certificate (currently in 2017 it is $15).
 There will also be a New Year’s event for those coming to Jefferson City to make their request.

 Hosted by G's Adoption Registry